openactive/openactive-test-suite/ROADMAP.md

 ## Milestones

 This doc is our roadmap.
-It's a place to start to investigate the myriad of issues that you can contribute to.
-Check out the different milestones listed below, but feel free to explore the issues by label too.
+It's a place to start to investigate the myriad of issues that you can contribute to, and tests that are still missing in from the test suite.
+Check out the different milestones listed below, and take a look at the [Project Board](https://github.com/openactive/openactive-test-suite/projects/1) for a more detailed issues backlog.

 Please check out our [contributing guidelines](./CONTRIBUTING.md) and code of conduct to help you get started, and the [README](./README.md) for an overview if you haven't read it yet!

-You can see the progress within each of these Milestones

 ### [Milestone 1](https://github.com/openactive/openactive-test-suite/milestone/1): [“core”](https://github.com/openactive/openactive-test-suite/tree/master/packages/openactive-integration-tests/test/features/core) and [“payment”](https://github.com/openactive/openactive-test-suite/tree/master/packages/openactive-integration-tests/test/features/payment) features